Progrès Niederkorn 2–0 Rangers

 Progrès Niederkorn vs Rangers was a football match played on 4 July 2017 at the Stade Josy Barthel.
 The match was a UEFA Europa League first qualifying round tie between Luxembourgish minnows Progrès Niederkorn, who finished fourth in the 2016–17 National Division, and Scottish side Rangers, who finished third in the 2016–17 Scottish Premiership.

 At the time, the Luxembourg National Division was among the lowest ranked football leagues in terms of their UEFA coefficient.
 In addition, Progrès had never before won a game in European competition and had scored only once in 13 European games.
-In contrast, Rangers have a proud history of success in Europe, they won the 1971–72 European Cup Winners' Cup and finished runners up in the 1961 and 1967 finals of the same competition, they also finished as runners-up in the 2007–08 UEFA Cup.
+In contrast, Rangers have an established history in European competition; they won the 1971–72 European Cup Winners' Cup and finished runners up in the 1961 and 1967 finals of the same competition, they also finished as runners-up in the 2007–08 UEFA Cup.

 The result, 2–0 to Progrès, is considered by some media outlets as "humiliating" for Rangers and was described as "the worst result in the club's history".
 It sent Rangers out of European competition for another year, having not qualified in the previous six years since the club's administration in 2012.